Dateline: Saturday, July 3rd, 2021.

 To keep you safe, we have always asked our team members to stay home if they feel sick.
 We have reinforced this policy with them.
 If you are not well, tell us and don’t come to work.
 But Sue and I don’t want you to worry about the financial impact to our team that you know so well.
 We have always had, since we bought the Inn in 2013, a paid sick time policy.
 Our valuable team knows that if they stay home when ill, they’ll still be paid for the time missed.

 CHANGES IN OPERATIONS AND FOOD SERVICE

-- Under normal circumstances, we’d greet you with a handshake or maybe even a hug.
-However, for the foreseeable future, we’ve implemented a self check in and check out process.
-Details on this are provided in the emails you receive prior to your stay with us.
+- For the foreseeable future, we’ve implemented a self check in and check out process.
+Details on this are provided in the email you receive prior to your stay with us.

-- When we see you around the Inn, we’ll forego that handshake and instead you’ll receive a hearty, friendly smile.
-Roy will greet you with “Live Long And Prosper” and the apropos hand sign!
+- When we see you around the Inn, we’ll forego that hug or handshake and instead you’ll receive a hearty, friendly smile.
+Roy will greet you with “Live Long And Prosper” and the appropriate hand sign!

-- In order to facilitate social distancing, we’ve rearranged the tables in the dining room to give lots of elbow room.
-We have plenty of space to keep you socially distanced!
+- We’ve rearranged the tables in the dining room to give lots of elbow room.
+Even the the social distancing requirements have been relaxed, we will still have plenty of space to keep you socially distanced if you so choose.